If you love data like we do here at Novi, and you want to be able to slice and dice your data any way you want, you'll love our custom report builder!

 D - in XYZ member type.

-Each of these conditions would be a rule underneath the conditions section, so you would pull the conditions in screenshot below.
+Each of these conditions would be a rule underneath the conditions section, so you would use the conditions in the screenshot below.

 Don't forget that you can add groups of conditions using AND and OR.
 Check out our tips sheet for some more helpful info on conditions.

 Next, you'll set your display settings - What information do you want to see in your report?

 When working with the display columns you can:

 click and choose a column from the drop-down to add to the report